darklaunch/darklaunch.com/blog/2009/05/13/recursively-diff-two-directories-and-exclude-folders-svn-diff.md

         <div>
             anonymous &ndash; Mar 14, 2012
             <div>
-                <p>I am having cade in my machine including .svn folder.
+I am having cade in my machine including .svn folder.
 Now I want to copy the whole folder structure to linux machine using WGET.
-How to exclude the .svn folders during WGET???</p>
+How to exclude the .svn folders during WGET???
             </div>
         </div>
     </li>